885 Regent St 3-7A

 Jennifer Russell, BSW, RSW

 Jen is a registered Social Worker with over 7 years of experience in her profession working in a variety of settings with diverse populations.
 She is experienced in trauma counseling, child welfare as well as mental health and addictions.
 Jen has specialized training with trauma survivors and victims of sexual assault.
 She is trained in Compassion-Focused Therapy as well as Clinical Traumatology.
 Jen has also studied at the CBT Training Centre of the North (formerly Centre for CBT Sudbury) and is a certified cognitive behavioural therapist with the Academy of Cognitive Therapy.

-Angie Hunda, BA Honours (Psychology), BEd, MA, Masters in Counselling Psychology Student
+Angie Hunda, BA Honours (Psychology), BEd, MACP, Registered Psychotherapist (Qualifying)

-Angie is working toward becoming a member of the College of Registered Psychotherapists of Ontario.
-She has experience providing mental health counselling to at-risk youth and adults in the Greater City of Sudbury, and also volunteers her time with Kids Help Phone.
-Angie has completed intensive training and supervision in Cognitive Behavioural Therapy, Prolonged Exposure Therapy and Compassion-Focused Therapy.
+Angie is certified with the Academy of Cognitive Therapy and is a member of the College of Registered Psychotherapists of Ontario.
+She has experience providing psychotherapy to at-risk youth and adults in the Greater City of Sudbury.
+Angie has completed intensive training and supervision in Cognitive Behavioural Therapy, Prolonged Exposure Therapy, and Compassion-Focused Therapy.
 Angie is available to see youth and adults for individual therapy.

 Vivian Oystrick MSW, RSW Psychotherapist